kiliman/remix-flat-routes/README.md

 ### Aliases

 Since the route file is now named *index.tsx* and you can colocate additional files in the same route folder, the *index.tsx* file may get lost in the list of files.
 You can also use the following aliases for *index.tsx*.
-The underscore prefix will sort the file to the top of the directory lising.
+The underscore prefix will sort the file to the top of the directory listing.

 * `_index.tsx`
 * `_layout.tsx`